 Lulu’s by night

-The Lulu’s team were keen from the outset to make it a dual-purpose space, transforming at night into one of the cosiest eateries in London.
-At night they clear the counters and light the candles, inviting guests to pull up a stool and enjoy delicious food and wine.
+The Lulu’s team were keen from the outset to make it a dual-purpose space.
+So at night they clear the counters and light the candles, inviting guests to pull up a stool and enjoy delicious food and wine.
 Ingredient-led dishes rule the menu, and while they describe the food as ‘small plates’ – the reality is anything but.
 Executive Chef Lasse Petersen’s dishes range from small nibbles to mountains of cured meat and filling dishes that would be classed as mains on any other menu.

 Cheeses, from Fenn Farm, and fresh bread are a constant on the ever-changing menu.
 As is a sweet final plate: a simple crème caramel or the decadent Lulu’s chocolate and wild pepper pot.